TV Brasília: Beginnings (1960–1972)

-While Brasília was being built, the federal government opened a bidding process for three channels, the same tuned from the then-capital Rio de Janeiro: one for the government, one for Pipa Amaral (TV Rio) and another for the Diários Associados.
-Assis Chateaubriand had promised President Kubitschek to build the Correio Braziliense and TV Brasília facilities in 100 days so they would be ready by the inauguration of the new capital but completed it four days ahead of schedule.
-The videotape device arrived from the United States on a PanAm cargo plane that landed in Rio de Janeiro; other equipment and employees were provided by TV Itapoan, TV Rádio Clube and TV Piratini, all of them administered by Diários Associados.
+While Brasília was being built, the federal government opened a bidding process for the three channels tuned-in to what was then the capital, Rio de Janeiro: one for the government, one for Pipa Amaral (TV Rio), and another for the Diários Associados.
+Assis Chateaubriand had promised President Kubitschek to build the Correio Braziliense and TV Brasília facilities in 100 days so they would be ready by the inauguration of the new capital, but completed construction four days ahead of schedule.
+The videotape device arrived from the United States on a PanAm cargo plane that landed in Rio de Janeiro; other equipment and employees were provided by TV Itapoan, TV Rádio Clube, and TV Piratini, all of them administered by Diários Associados.

-The opening ceremony was presented by the British socialite Shelagh Parnell, at 8 pm on April 20, 1960.
+The opening ceremony was presented by the British socialite Shelagh Parnell, starting at 8 pm on April 20, 1960.
 João Calmon and Gilberto Chateaubriand also spoke.
-TV Brasília was founded by the Diários Associados conglomerate of Assis Chateaubriand on the night of April 21, 1960, the same date as the inauguration of the new federal capital, together with TV Alvorada and TV Nacional alongside the Correio Braziliense, a newspaper that was a part of Diários Associados.
+TV Brasília was founded by the Diários Associados, on the night of April 21, 1960, the same date as the inauguration of the new federal capital.
+On the night of April 21, 1960, Diarios Associados founded TV Brasilia, TV Alvorada, and TV Nacional as well as Correio Braziliense, a newspaper owned by Diários Associados.

-João Calmon, on his behalf, declared that the television station would compensate the lack of theatres, cinemas, stadiums or nightlife in the city.
-He commented that TV Brasília would soften the monotony of life in the new capital in its early years.
-Chosen to direct TV Brasília, journalist Jairo Valladares acted as a work manager during work for the construction of the buildings.
-In his April 1962 text, he describes some of the routine between 1959 and 1960: "Accommodation, at that time, was only the Brasília Palace, and, after half an hour of shaking the taxi, we arrived there completely covered in the red dust of Brasília, as was appropriate at the time.
-We were young, and, later, others were arriving".

 For the broadcast of the inauguration of the new capital, the Diários Associados decided to link Belo Horizonte to Brasilia, which had twelve microwave towers.
-There were technical difficulties with one of the two, consequently an airplane was used to transmit the broadcast to the affiliate stations.
+Due to a last-minute malfunction with one of them, an airplane was used to reinstate the link and transmit the broadcast of the inauguration of Brasilia to the affiliate stations.
 TV Brasília started with a mission to record all the events of the new capital.

+João Calmon declared that the television station would compensate the lack of theatres, cinemas, stadiums or nightlife in the city.
+He commented that TV Brasília would mitigate the city's monotony in its early years.
+Journalist Jairo Valladares was elected to be the director of TV Brasilia and served as construction manager while its facilities were being built.
+In a written statement from April 1962, he describes his routine between 1959 and 1960: "Accommodation, at the time, was only at Brasília Palace ... after half an hour of bumping around in a taxi we arrived, covered entirely by Brasília's red dust, like everything else at the time.
+We were young when we came in, and, later, others started joining".

-Initially, Brasilia TV operated on channel 5 until switching in June 1960 to channel 6, where it is today.
-In the same year, writer Sylvia Orthof arrived to TV Brasília to produce the first children's program of the capital, Teatro do Candanguinho, which remained until 1964 in the station's line-up.
+Initially, Brasilia TV operated on channel 5, but switched to channel 6 in June 1960, where it is today.
+In the same year, writer Sylvia Orthof arrived to TV Brasília to produce the first children's program in the capital, Teatro do Candanguinho, which remained in the station's line-up until 1964.